slsa-framework/slsa/docs/provenance/v1/index.md

 <td>array (<a href="#artifactreference">ArtifactReference</a>)<td>

-Dependencies used by the orchestrator that are not run within the workload and that should not affect the build, but may affect the provenance generation or security guarantees.
+Dependencies used by the orchestrator that are not run within the workload and that do not affect the build, but might affect the provenance generation or security guarantees.

 **TODO:** Flesh out this model more.